 Since the 1950s, the Miami Hurricanes have entered the field through a cloud of smoke in one of college football’s best entrances.
 The smoke is produced by fire extinguishers, and the Hurricanes’ emerge in an awe-inspiring moment that is only fitting for “The U.”

 Other college programs, as well as professional teams, have emulated this tactic, but no one does it like the Hurricanes.
-Mark Richt’s squad introduced the Turnover Chain last year, but it might not last too much longer.
-This one, though, is here to stay.
+Mark Richt's squad introduced the Turnover Chain a few years back, and it's been brought back season after season.
+This entrance, though, is definitely here to stay.

 5. South Carolina's Space Odyssey

 The song was made popular by the 1968 film "2001: A Space Odyssey," but the University of South Carolina has put the movie's iconic song to good use.
 Since 1983, the Gamecocks have taken the field while the melody blares over the speakers at Williams-Brice Stadium.
 It's hypnotic, trance-like sound makes way for a rise of noise from the Gamecock faithful.
 South Carolina may be battling for relevance in the SEC, but their entrance is one of college football's best on game day.

 4. Florida State's Tomahawk Chop